AlessandroAU/Chorus32-ESP32LapTimer/README.md

 # Chorus32-ESP32Laptimer

-Based on the popular Chorus RF Laptimer, this ESP32 port provides many significant advantages, not only does the ESP32 provide much more processing power than AVR based Arduino boards but it's built in Wifi and Bluetooth networking greatly improve connectivity options.
+Based on the popular Chorus RF Laptimer, this ESP32 port provides many significant advantages.
+Not only does the ESP32 provide much more processing power than AVR based Arduino boards, but it also has built in Wifi and Bluetooth networking, which greatly improve connectivity options.

 Compared to the original ChorusRF Lamptimer this ESP32 version only requires one RX module per pilot and a single ESP32 (nodemcu or similar) board.
 This allows you to connect your Lap timer wirelessly with no extra hardware required.